Prince Harry & Meghan Markle Dubbed Hypocritical For Private Flight To Ibiza For Meghan’s Birthday

 “If they are in positions of what I suppose would be regarded as privilege and positions of role models, then maybe there are things they shouldn’t do,” he said.

 The duchess turned 38 on August 4.
-The Daily Mail reported that Harry and Meghan, along with baby Archie, landed in Ibiza on August 6 and spent six days in a secluded villa to celebrate Meghan’s birthday.
+Daily Mail reported that Harry and Meghan, along with baby Archie, landed in Ibiza on August 6 and spent six days in a secluded villa to celebrate Meghan’s birthday.
 Several Met Police bodyguards — paid for by taxpayers — also went with the couple.

 Meghan Markle ‘flew to Ibiza on a private jet' with Prince Harry and their son Archie https://t.co/8E4nMdZVCW